klimentij/NerdTracker/README.md

    npm run deploy --prefix track-aggregator
    ```

-This worker runs daily, exports the previous day's data from Supabase, compresses it to `YYYY-MM-DD.json.gz`, and stores it in your R2 bucket.
-The web interface will automatically serve these files when a large date range is requested.
+This worker runs every 10 minutes.
+On each run it checks if the previous month's archive exists in R2.
+If not, it exports that entire month of data from Supabase, saves it as `YYYY-MM.json.gz`, and uploads it to R2.
+Once the previous month exists, it will keep moving backwards month by month until all history is archived.
+The web interface will automatically stream these monthly files when a large date range is requested.

 ### 🔒 Security Notes
 - Store all passwords from setup.py output securely